 You need a few different sizes of wood to build this cage and some screws.
-The basic idea is that you are building two separate ladder pieces that can fold and unfold together.
+The basic idea is that you are building 2 separate ladder pieces that can fold and unfold together.

-And you will also have to build the connecting hinges on the side like all ladders have.
+And you will also have to build the connecting hinges on the side as all ladders have.

 13. The DIY Champion Trellis

 This trellis is an easy DIY project.
 It is the basic box design of a trellis, and you only need a few different sizes of wood to build it.

 So you begin by putting the 4 posts in the ground.
 You will then connect the 4 posts with rungs.
 The tomato plant will grow big and strong on the inside of it.

 The only somewhat tricky part of building this is keeping everything square.
 With the proper tools, you should have no problem.

 Now that you know how to build it, don’t forget you can paint it as well.
 Painting your trellis really gives it your personal touch and is what adds character to your property.

 I love this type of trellis because they are so classic looking and not difficult for those of us that like to do things ourselves.Build this trellis